 All of this is thoroughly inexhaustible, precisely because the film is a study in the exhausting inexhaustibility of the human mind as it exists in relation to physical space.
 As we interrogate the contrasts in Resnais’ depiction of Japan – a location both empty and cluttered with confrontation – do we recognize it as “Japan”, as a fictional representation of Japan, as a dreamlike memory of a nation we conjured from prior images?
 Is it Japan having a nightmare about itself?
 Confronting a film weaned on both absurdism and naturalism such as this, where accidents of imagery and chaos seem to float next to intentional and carefully planned sequences of order and metronomy, is not easy, which is why Resnais allows it to wash over us almost as a pre-cognitive experience.
 Hiroshima is not a work one needs to intellectualize, but simply to experience.
 The senses of time lost and time refound, time imagined and time hoped, all exist as sensory fabric in a delicate tapestry, or an aggressive coil, of images and sounds.

 The cheeky pre-mod music over the opening credits, slinky and sinuous by Georges Delerue and Giovanni Fusco, layers over an abstract image of a crack, a picture that might be a ripple in time, a fracture in sanity, a mistake in the concrete we walk on, or the bandaging and healing memories of past conflict still creeping and seeping into the present.
 It is a void of nothingness and a prismatic, spiderlike web of lines that encompass everything we know.
 It might mean everything, or, perhaps, it is simply a crack.
 It is all of these, and none.
 The image – among the most pregnant ever on the subjectivity of existence – is in the eye of the beholder.
 Since the very crux of the New Wave was, after all, the constructed, subjective mechanisms by which films and humans relate to other films and humans, what more perfect and fitting an introduction to that movement than a film alive with all of the possibilities the movement would soon fulfill?
-Temptation beckons to reduce the film’s libidinal romance to the realm of ephemera amidst the toxic aftershock of national crisis, but Resnais invokes this romance and settles in on the sweat-soaked human form to summon a provocation: how does one honestly reconnect with others, how does one see humanity anew, in light of a tragedy that appears not only impossible but actively eye-searing?
+Temptation beckons to reduce the film’s libidinal romance to the realm of ephemera amidst the toxic aftershock of national crisis, but Resnais invokes this romance and settles in on the sweat-soaked human form to summon a provocation.
 Rather than a graveyard promenade, the film’s surge of tactile human feeling and flesh-gripping sweat glimpsed in slivers amidst the fractured shards of memory and trauma suggests the battle to reconnect with humanity, a quarrel incarnated formally in the film’s elusive editing rhythms that abstract and stir literal flickers of half-formed human flesh, and human connection, within an aftershock crockpot of disfigured perception.